Concentration Inequalities for Branching Random Walk: Introduction

 However, concentration inequalities can only deal with random walk process (RW), while there are large class of problems where the random process is branching random walk (BRW), for example K-SAT/q-COL to mention a few (\cite{Liu K-SAT/q-COL}).
 The probability density of BRW is (\cite{C. Liu Chernoff Bound BRW} \cite{Liu K-SAT/q-COL})

 where $m_i$ is branching factor.
-Except for special $m_i(u_i)$ (say, $m_i$ is independent of $u_i$; e.g. $m_i=1$), (\ref{BRW Pr}) can not be reduced to (\ref{RW Pr}); current concentration inequalities are not applicable.
-In this paper we present concentration inequalities for BRW --- the second major contribution of this paper.
-Although ultimately motivated by the project to attack the problems of K-SAT/q-COL threshold location, they may be of independent interest.
+Except for special $m_i$ (e.g., $m_i$ is independent of $u_{i-1}$; e.g. $m_i=1$), (\ref{BRW Pr}) can not be reduced to (\ref{RW Pr}); thus, current concentration inequalities are not applicable.
+In this paper we present concentration inequalities in the context of BRW---the second major contribution of this paper.
+Although originally motivated by the project to attack the problems of K-SAT/q-COL threshold location, they may be of independent interest.
 For the applications, brief list of the results obtained is presented in this paper; for details, the readers are referred to \cite{Liu K-SAT/q-COL}, a companion paper.